anaran/IssuePigeonFirefox/IssuePigeon/HELP.md

-It will pre-fill bugreports or issue forms with text and feature any referenced links based on text selections you make prior to clicking the `Issue Pigeon` context menu entry.
+It will pre-fill bugreports or issue forms with text and feature any referenced links based on text selections you make prior to clicking the `Issue Pigeon` icon menu entry.

 ## Usage